Australia wants compensation for Qatar World Cup switch

 Qatar beat bids from Australia, Japan, South Korea and the United States to win the right to host soccer's showpiece tournament despite temperatures in the Gulf nation reaching 50 degrees Celsius in the middle of the year.

-After heavy criticism of the decision, calls were made to move it from its normal date to the end of the year when temperatures in Qatar are lower.
+After heavy criticism of the decision, calls were made to move it from its normal position in June and July to the end of the year when temperatures in Qatar are lower.

 Football Federation Australia (FFA) chairman Lowy, the billionaire owner of the Westfield shopping centre empire, said a quick decision over the move at FIFA's executive board meeting next month risked "making a bad situation worse".